Get Homeowner Assistance Fund help

 Not all programs will cover all of the expenses listed here.
 Check your local program for details .

 Application processes may vary by location.
 You will need to verify that you meet income requirements and may need to provide additional necessary documentation.
 You must confirm that you have experienced a financial hardship after January 21, 2020 and describe the nature of that hardship, such as a job loss, reduction in income, or increased costs due to healthcare or the need to care for a family member.

 In most cases, programs are providing money as a grant that does not need to be paid back.
 However, under some circumstances, individual programs may require the money to be repaid.
-For example, repayment may be requested if you sell your home before a specified date. based on your area.
+For example, repayment may be requested if you sell your home before a specified date.
+Check your specific program requirements based on your area.